-7.1 During coaching sessions, coaches should conduct a risk assessment to inform decision making about appropriate supervision levels.
+- 7.1 During coaching sessions, coaches should conduct a risk assessment to inform decision making about appropriate supervision levels.
 Regardless of the recommended ratio of adults to participants, it is recommended that a minimum of two adults should be present.
-This ensures at least basic cover in the event of something impacting on the availability of one of the adults during the activity.

-- 7.2 Parents may be encouraged to stay for coaching/competitions and other events where their children are of an age where greater levels of parental supervision are required. - 7.3 Parents should be aware that if children are left at a venue unsupervised, other than to attend specific coaching sessions, competitions, or other organised events, the Club cannot accept supervisory responsibility. - 7.4 Special arrangements will be made for away trips.
-Parents will receive full information about arrangements for any such trip and will be required to provide their consent for their child's participation.
+This ensures at least basic cover in the event of something impacting on the availability of one of the adults during the activity. - 7.2 Parents may be encouraged to stay for coaching/competitions and other events where their children are aged 13 where greater levels of parental supervision are required. - 7.3 Parents should be aware that if children are left at a venue unsupervised, other than to attend specific coaching sessions, competitions, or other organised events, the club cannot accept supervisory responsibility. - 7.4 Special arrangements will be made for away trips.
+Parents will receive full information about arrangements for any such trip and will be required to provide their consent for their child's participation along with details of any allergies or medical conditions or medication they are taking.